fgeller/serve/README.md

 Make sure `$GOPATH/bin` is part of your `$PATH`.

+Or grab a pre-built binary from the [release section](https://github.com/fgeller/serve/releases) and place it in a location on your `$PATH`.

 Simply start via `serve` which will choose a random port:

     $ serve